Steven Isserlis, Paavo Järvi / Tonhalle Orchestra

 In the second movement adds more interaction between soloist and the orchestral accompaniment, the sound of the cello is mixing more with that of the orchestra.
 Besides beautiful, flourishing cantilenas, the music also alludes to neo-classicism.
 It has plenty of amusing, joking motifs, is full of humor.
 It evades my comprehension how this could possibly have failed with the audience at the premiere!
 The music is really multi-faceted, entertaining—harmonically alienated classics.

-There is an almost whispered middle part, where the soloist plays with mute (con sordino)—however, the cello kept its central role at all times.
+There is an almost whispered middle part, where the soloist plays with mute (con sordino).
+However, the cello kept its central role at all times.
 Here, the intonation is challenging is not just for the soloist (mastered well, I think), but also in the orchestra.
 On the other hand, the solo part also features extremely virtuosic passages, in which Isserlis’ playing was extremely passionate: he was truly playing from his heart, his soul!
 It should be mentioned, though, that the solo part in general is extremely tricky in the intonation.
 As much as technically and humanly possible (perfection is impossible here!), Isserlis did not appear to face major issues in this area.

 III.
 (Allegro) – Più mosso

 The final movement is longer than the other two combined.
-Yet, it is not a monstrous piece—rather variation movement with nine segments.
+Yet, it is not a monstrous piece.
+Rather, it’s a variation movement with nine segments.
 It begins with the presentation of a catchy theme—stepping along at a calm pace, yet always urging in its expression.
 The variations take the music into extreme virtuosity, to the limits where the cello part can merely just about be articulated (with defined / correct intonation, that is).
 One could see / hear the limitations in this concert, but in Steven Isserlis’ playing, I never sensed virtuosity for its own sake, or pure, extroverted artistry.

 The movement also takes the music to serenade-like serenity, on to an interludio that really is a cadenza.
 Isserlis made this sound playful and unpretentious.
 The soloist appeared to follow the decaying resonances with his thoughts and ears, sometimes almost like dreaming.
 The fourth variation loosens its ties to the theme—even more so the following “Reminiscenza“.
 The latter leads into a Coda and a dramatic, fulminant ending.
 The entire concerto really is fascinating music, and that evening, the artists presented an excellent and enthralling, intense and vivid interpretation.